 Specific subjects may have subject fees associated with the course to cover materials and equipment used by the students in the course.
-This fee is compulsory.
+This fee is compulsory and are detailed under the Student requirements 2025 section.
 Students may be excluded from the course, from taking materials home or from extracurricular excursions if the fees have not been paid.